 The feet are one of the most proprioceptive parts of the body, the ability to sense oneself.
 Allowing for good balance and sense of the ski or the snowboards actions and control.

 Sometimes all that is needed is either a generic insole or a Custom Masterfit foot bed to correct and stabilise the foot and stance, less fatigue and greater strength transfer in the turn, possibly reducing adverse effects to the knees, back and hips, better circulation hence warmer feet.

 Boots come in a variety of styles differentiating length, width across the fore foot, volume and levels of stiffness for increased response and performance.

 Ski boots should be worn like ice skates, the exact size of your foot, they will feel short at first, almost claustrophobic on the toes.
 Within 5-10 minutes with flexing the boot, the foot will fit into the heel pocket, resulting in more toe room.

 Buying boots too big especially Snowboard boots is a common problem.
-It is important to allow more time for the bootfitting process, so the Boot fitter can guide you in the selection of the right boot for your skill level, size and foot issues, keeping in mind the boot is as tight in the shop as it will ever be, once on the snow after a few runs they will give a little.
+It is important to allow more time for the bootfitting process.
+The Boot fitter will guide you in the selection of the right boot for your skill level, size and foot issue.
+Remember that, the boot is as tight in the shop as it will ever be, once on the snow after a few runs they will give a little.